YallaCalculators

 • First Year Free: Many cards waive the annual fee for the first year as a sign-up bonus.
 ADCB 365 Cashback offers this.

 • Annual Spend Waiver: Some cards waive fees if you spend a certain amount annually.
-RAKBANK World waives AED 948 fee if you spend AED 100,000/year.
+Emirates Islamic Switch Cashback waives its year-2 annual fee if you spend AED 30,000/year (its first year is already free).

 • Salary-Based Waiver: Some premium cards waive fees for high-salary customers or existing premium banking relationships.